 - Re-gifted or lightly used items; family heirlooms; or antique/vintage goods

-- Locally made or locally grown goods
+- Locally grown or locally made goods

-- Goods from socially and environmentally responsible companies (e.g. B Corporations, benefit corporations, 1% for the Planet businesses)
+- Goods from socially and environmentally responsible companies (e.g. B Corporations, benefit corporations, or 1% for the Planet businesses)

 - Durable items (not cheaply made or disposable)